 \subsubsection{Noise Sources}

-At such short range, photon‐shot noise from the planet itself dominates all other error terms.
-Nonetheless, we list the principal non‐planetary contributions:
+At such short range, photon-shot noise from the planet itself dominates all other error terms.
+Nonetheless, we list the principal non-planetary contributions:

-\begin{itemize} \item \emph{Detector dark current and read noise.} State‐of‐the‐art EMCCDs or sCMOS detectors cooled to \(\lesssim-80\,^\circ\)C exhibit dark currents \(D\lesssim10^{-4}\)\,e$^{-}$/s/pixel and effective read noise \(\sigma_{\rm read}\lesssim0.1\)\,e$^{-}$/frame.
+\begin{itemize} \item \emph{Detector dark current and read noise.} State-of-the-art EMCCDs or sCMOS detectors cooled to \(\lesssim-80\,^\circ\)C exhibit dark currents \(D\lesssim10^{-4}\)\,e$^{-}$/s/pixel and effective read noise \(\sigma_{\rm read}\lesssim0.1\)\,e$^{-}$/frame.
 Even if the PSF core spans 4 pixels and frames are read every second, this contributes